larsp/larsp.github.io/_hugo/content/post/cassandra-no-row-consistency.md

 authors = ["Lars"]
 +++

 *This post was originally published on [datanerds.io](https://web.archive.org/web/20161126212225/http://datanerds.io/post/cassandra-no-row-consistency/) on Thanksgiving 2016.
 I've republished it here as part of consolidating my writing on this blog.
-The original content remains unchanged except for minor formatting adjustments.*
+The original content remains unchanged.*

 *This post sparked some interest on [HackerNews](https://news.ycombinator.com/item?id=13033243) with the usual know-it-all comments.*